msveshnikov/cyberia/docs/sprint_plan.md

 # Sprint Plan

 ## Sprint Goal

-Improve game performance and enhance property generation capabilities to create a more engaging and visually appealing user experience.

-## Selected Items (Priority Order)

-1. Implement WebGL rendering for improved graphics performance

-    - Estimated effort: 13 story points
-    - Dependencies: None
-    - Risks: Potential compatibility issues with existing codebase

-2. Develop progressive loading system for map areas

-    - Estimated effort: 8 story points
-    - Dependencies: None
-    - Risks: May require optimization of existing data structures

-3. Enhance AI-powered property generation

-    - Estimated effort: 5 story points
-    - Dependencies: Existing AI integration
-    - Risks: Stability API changes or limitations

-4. Optimize asset loading for smooth infinite scrolling

-    - Estimated effort: 5 story points
-    - Dependencies: WebGL implementation
-    - Risks: Potential performance bottlenecks with large number of assets

-5. Implement basic property customization tools

-    - Estimated effort: 8 story points
-    - Dependencies: None
-    - Risks: User interface complexity

-6. Improve isometric rendering optimization

-    - Estimated effort: 5 story points
-    - Dependencies: WebGL implementation
-    - Risks: Potential conflicts with existing rendering logic

-7. Enhance caching strategies for frequently accessed data
-    - Estimated effort: 3 story points
-    - Dependencies: None
-    - Risks: Potential memory usage issues if not properly managed
+Implement WebGL rendering and enhance AI-driven content generation to significantly improve visual quality and performance of the game.

+## Selected User Stories/Tasks

+### High Priority
+1. **WebGL Rendering Implementation** (13 story points)
+   - Research and select appropriate WebGL library
+   - Refactor isometric map rendering to use WebGL
+   - Implement basic shader for isometric tiles

+2. **Optimize Asset Loading for WebGL** (8 story points)
+   - Develop asset streaming system for WebGL
+   - Implement texture atlasing for efficient rendering
+   - Create LOD system for distant objects

+3. **Expand AI Property Generation Capabilities** (13 story points)
+   - Integrate more diverse architectural styles in AI generation
+   - Implement style transfer for cohesive aesthetic across properties
+   - Develop system for generating interior layouts

+### Medium Priority
+4. **Performance Profiling and Optimization** (5 story points)
+   - Set up performance monitoring tools
+   - Identify and optimize CPU/GPU bottlenecks
+   - Implement frame rate stabilization techniques

+5. **User-Guided AI Generation Interface** (8 story points)
+   - Design UI for custom property generation parameters
+   - Implement backend for processing user-guided generation requests
+   - Create preview system for generated properties

+### Low Priority
+6. **Basic Real-Time Multiplayer Setup** (13 story points)
+   - Set up WebSocket server for real-time updates
+   - Implement basic player position synchronization
+   - Add simple player avatar rendering

+7. **Documentation and Testing** (5 story points)
+   - Update technical documentation for new WebGL and AI systems
+   - Create unit tests for critical WebGL and AI functions
+   - Perform cross-browser compatibility testing

+## Effort Estimation
+Total Story Points: 65

 ## Dependencies and Risks

--   The WebGL implementation is a cornerstone of this sprint and may impact other tasks if delayed
--   Asset optimization and progressive loading are interconnected and may require iterative refinement
+- WebGL library selection may impact the complexity of the rendering implementation
--   AI enhancements depend on the stability and capabilities of the Stable Diffusion SDXL API
+- AI generation enhancements depend on the stability and performance of the Stable Diffusion SDXL API
+- Real-time multiplayer setup may be affected by the WebGL implementation and overall performance optimizations

 ## Definition of Done

--   All code is written, reviewed, and merged into the main branch
+- All selected user stories are implemented and functional
--   Unit tests are written and passing for new features
+- Code passes all unit tests and cross-browser compatibility checks
+- WebGL rendering is working on major browsers (Chrome, Firefox, Safari, Edge)
+- AI-generated properties show noticeable improvement in diversity and aesthetic cohesion
--   Performance benchmarks show improvement in rendering speed and memory usage
+- Performance benchmarks show at least 30% improvement in frame rate and loading times
--   AI-generated properties demonstrate increased diversity and style consistency
--   Basic property customization tools are functional and usable
--   Documentation is updated to reflect new features and optimizations
+- Technical documentation is updated to reflect all new implementations
--   The game runs smoothly on target devices with minimal lag during infinite scrolling
+- Code has been reviewed and merged into the main branch
--   No critical bugs are present in the implemented features
+- No critical bugs are present in the sprint deliverables
 ```

-This sprint plan focuses on improving the core technical aspects of the game, particularly rendering
-performance and content generation.
-It addresses high-priority items from the backlog while also
-incorporating some optimization tasks that will benefit the overall user experience.
-The plan
-balances new feature development (property customization) with essential performance improvements to
-create a solid foundation for future sprints.
+This sprint plan focuses on implementing WebGL rendering and enhancing AI-driven content generation, which are crucial for improving the game's visual quality and performance.
+The plan also includes initial steps towards real-time multiplayer functionality and emphasizes performance optimization.
+The selected tasks are balanced to make significant progress on high-priority items while also laying groundwork for future features.